mnegoitescu/notes/note/2025-2-english.md

 | _And then my heart with pleasure fills,_
 | _And dances with the daffodils."_

 The poem is written in iambic tetrameter[^tetrameter] and features a quatrain-couplet rhyming scheme -- that is, the ABABCC pattern, and describes a walk in the countryside, where the poet becomes fascinated by a small spot of flowers (golden daffodils), comparing their beauty to that of cosmic proportions (_"Continous as the stars that shine / And twinkle on the milky way"_), and the mesmerising waves in the bay, but still finds them more valuable and delightful (_"[...] but they / Out-did the sparkling waves in glee"_).
-It ends with a reflection on solitude and how, after having seem the beautiful flowers, the poet is elated by their memory (_"In vacant or in pensive mood, / They flash upon that inward eye / Which is the bliss of solitude; / And then my heart with pleasure fills, / And dances with the daffodils."_).
+It ends with a reflection on solitude and how, after having seen the beautiful flowers, the poet is elated by their memory (_"In vacant or in pensive mood, / They flash upon that inward eye / Which is the bliss of solitude; / And then my heart with pleasure fills, / And dances with the daffodils."_).

 In typical Romantic fashions, many of the movement's most major themes are present: